-SOCR and SOCE monitors of vehicles of category 2 and SOCR monitors of category 1-1 and 1-2 vehicles shall be installed and their values monitored in view of setting the values in the tables in a future amendment of this GTR.
+SOCR monitors of vehicles of category 2 and category 1-1 and 1-2 vehicles shall be installed and their values monitored in view of setting the values in the tables for part B as well as accuracy requirements in paragraph 6.3 of Part A in a future amendment of this GTR.

 A manufacturer may elect to declare a Declared Performance Requirement (DPRi) having an SOCE and/or SOCR value that is higher than that of the corresponding MPR.
 The DPRi shall then replace the MPRi for the purposes of determining compliance by that manufacturer.